lengning/PCA-wrapper/README.md

 - prefix_perc_sdev.csv
 : Percentage of SD explained by each PC

-If Projected==T, "prefix_sort_by_absloading.csv" and "prefix_loading.csv" will not be provided.
+If the 8th term is T, "prefix_sort_by_absloading.csv" and "prefix_loading.csv" will not be provided.

-If Projected==T, "prefix_perc_sdev.csv" will show percentage of variance that can be explained by File1 (bulk) data
+If the 8th term is T, "prefix_perc_sdev.csv" will show percentage of variance that can be explained by File1 (bulk) data

 The ‘prefix’ is defined as the filename of the input file (the string before the suffix, like the string before ‘.csv’)